vvusirik/dotfiles/README.md

-# Configs
+# Dotfiles
-A bunch of configs I use for my daily workflow
+Dotfiles (and scripts) that I use in my daily workflow managed by GNU Stow.